Thermal Energy Store Cost

 Thermal stores need somewhere to live.
 While it's a good idea to keep the thermal store out of the way, this can affect the amount of time it takes to install the thermal store.

-Small cupboards and storage spaces are quite tight, so it may take a bit of manoeuvring to get the thermal store.
+Small cupboards and storage spaces are quite tight, so it may take a bit of manoeuvring to get the thermal store into position.

 What's Involved in a Thermal Store Installation?